FTCHD/frametrain/README.md

 - Bug Fixes & More.
 If you see something that sucks, and you know how to do it better, open a PR and let’s see that confidence.
 It would be really appreciated actually.

 For a good experience, please install the Biome extension.
 This repository uses Biome, not ESLint.

-# Gotchas
-The FT app is deployed on Cloudflare Pages, which means everything is running on the **`edge`** runtime.
-Node specific APIs do not run, but this will rarely, if ever, be an issue.